GoogleCloudPlatform/cloud-foundation-toolkit/cli/docs/scorecard.md

       --dir-path string              Local directory path for storing inventory (conflicts with --bucket or --stdin) -h, --help                         help for scorecard
-      --output-format string         Format of scorecard outputs, can be txt, json or csv, default is txt --output-path string           Path to directory to contain scorecard outputs.
+      --output-format string         Format of scorecard outputs, can be txt, json or csv, default is txt --output-metadata strings      List of comma delimited violation metadata fields of string type to include in output.
+Works when --output-format is txt or csv.
+By default no metadata fields in output when --output-format is txt or csv.
+All metadata will be in output when output-format is json.
+      --output-path string           Path to directory to contain scorecard outputs.
 Output to console if not specified --policy-path string           Path to directory containing validation policies --refresh                      Refresh Cloud Asset Inventory export files in GCS bucket.
 If set, Application Default Credentials must be a service account (Works with --bucket)